csu-cs/csci-235/docs/syllabus.md

 ### A Community of Honor

->   As a liberal arts university committed to the Christian faith,
+> As a liberal arts university committed to the Christian faith, Charleston
->   Charleston Southern University seeks to develop ethical men and women
+> Southern University seeks to develop ethical men and women of disciplined,
->   of disciplined, creative minds and lives that focus on leadership,
->   service, and learning.
-The Honor System of Charleston Southern
+> creative minds and lives, focusing on leadership, service, and learning.
+The
->   University is designed to provide an academic community of trust in
+> Honor System of Charleston Southern University is designed to provide an
->   which students can enjoy the opportunity to grow both intellectually
+> academic community of trust in which students can enjoy the opportunity to
->   and personally.
-For these purposes, the following rules and guidelines
+> grow both intellectually and personally.
+For these purposes, the following
->   will be applied.
+> rules and guidelines will be applied.

+### Academic Dishonesty

 > “*Academic Dishonesty*” is the transfer, receipt, or use of academic
 > information, or the attempted transfer, receipt, or use of academic
 > information in a manner not authorized by the instructor or by university
 > rules.
-It includes, but is not limited to, cheating, plagiarism, and
+It includes, but is not limited to, cheating, plagiarism, and forgery
->   forgery, as well as aiding or encouraging another to commit academic
+> as well as aiding or encouraging another to commit academic dishonesty.
->   dishonesty.

 > “*Cheating*” is defined as wrongfully giving, taking, or presenting any
->   information or material borrowed from another source (including the
+> information or material borrowed from another source (including the Internet)
->   Internet) by a student with the intent of aiding himself or another in
+> by a student with the intent of aiding themself or another in academic work.
->   academic work.
-This includes, but is not limited to, a test, examination,
+> This includes, but is not limited to, a test, examination, presentation,
->   presentation, experiment, or any written assignment, which is considered in
+> experiment, or any written assignment, which is considered in any way in the
->   any way in the determination of the final grade.
-Using AI in violation of a
+> determination of the final grade.
+Using AI in violation of a course or
->   course or assessment’s stated AI protocol is cheating.
+> assessment’s stated AI protocol is cheating.

 > “*Plagiarism*” is the taking or attempted taking of an idea, a writing, a
->   graphic, a music composition, art, or datum of another person or Artificial
+> graphic, music composition, art, or datum of another person or Artificial
 > Intelligence (AI) tool without giving proper credit and presenting or
 > attempting to present it as one's own, with or without intent.
 It is also
->   taking written materials of one's own that have been used for a previous
+> taking written material of one's own that have been used for a previous
->   course assignment and using them without reference to them in their original
+> course assignment and using it without reference to it in its original form.
->   form.
-Any use of AI models without proper citation is plagiarism.
-Students
+> Any use of AI models without proper citation is plagiarism.
->   are encouraged to ask their instructor(s) for clarification regarding their
->   academic dishonesty standards.

 > Students are encouraged to ask their instructor(s) for clarification
 > regarding their academic dishonesty standards.
-Instructors are encouraged to
+Instructors will include
+> academic dishonesty/integrity standards, including explicit permissible AI
->   include academic dishonesty/integrity standards in their course syllabi.
+> use, on their course syllabi and each individual assignment.
->   Violations of this policy will result in academic discipline, up to and
->   including expulsion from the University.

 Violations of this policy will result in academic discipline, up to and including University expulsion.